pointer-jen/CodeYou_DA_Jan_2025_Capstone/README.md

   ## Technologies Used

   The project was developed in Jupyter Notebooks with Pandas being used to clean the data sets.
+SQLite was used for the database with Matplotlib used for graphs.

   ## Gathering the data